input-output-hk/marlowe-cardano/marlowe-runtime/doc/open-roles.md

 1. The seller creates a contract that offers one `BearGarden` token for sale at the price of 8 ada.
 2. The seller deposits the `BearGarden` token.
 3. Anyone can join the contract by depositing the sale price of 8 ada into the contract.
-In that transaction, the open-role validator will pay them the `Seller` token so that they are now a party to the contract.
+In that transaction, the open-role validator will pay them the `Buyer` token so that they are now a party to the contract.
 4. Anyone notifies the contract to complete its operation and pay the 8 ada to Marlowe's role-payout validator address for the benefit of the seller and one `BearGarden` for the benefit of the buyer.
 The `Notify TrueObs` is present because of the aforementioned security restriction.
 5. The seller withdraws their 8 ada from the role-payout validator address.
 6. The buyer withdraws their one `BearGarden` from the role-payout validator address.